FuelLabs/fuel-specs/specs/tx_format.md

 Note: when signing a transaction, `amount` and `stateRoot` are set to zero.

-Note: when executing a transaction, `amount` and `stateRoot` are initialized to zero.
+Note: when executing a transaction, `amount` and `stateRoot` are initialized to the balance and state root of the contract with ID `tx.inputs[inputIndex].contractID`.

 ### OutputChange